CoolProp/IF97/wrapper/Mathcad/README.md

              -DCMAKE_VERBOSE_MAKEFILE=ON

 	> Insert your version of Visual Studio for the -G option.
-	> Note that Mathcad Prime is 64-bit and requires the `-A x64` switch on this command
+	> Note that Mathcad Prime is 64-bit and requires the `-A x64` switch on this command.
     > Prior to VS 2017, use something like: `-G "Visual Studio 14 2015 Win64`

 Make the Build for Legacy Mathcad 15 (Discontinued by PTC)